openaq/openaq-info/FAQ.md

 **14. What guarantees of the data accuracy are made of the data?**

 We don't make _any_ guarantees for data quality; that is not the goal of this platform.
 The goal of this platform is to create a base layer aggregating existing reported government-level, research-grade and other air quality data sources in the same universal format.

-A few more details on _why_ we don't do any QA/QC'ing of data: (1) Adjusting these values, even for some form of QA/QC, makes a judgement on a given source's (e.g. government's) data.
+A few more details on _why_ we don't do any QA/QC'ing of data: (1) Adjusting these values, even for some form of QA/QC, makes a judgement on a given source's (e.g., government's) data.
 We do not seek to do that.
 (2) There are many ways one can do QA/QC'ing of the data, depending on one's need and field, and (3) There are uses for the 'uncleaned' data, one of which is full transparency to downstream users.

 We do have a [Community Wishlist](https://medium.com/@openaq/whats-on-the-openaq-community-wish-list-846ef2a78dc0#.c8yqmxe0x) with ideas of what people would like to see built around the platform and a QA/QC'd layer is on that.
 If you're interested in seeing this exist, we'd love to help you build it!